European shares extend rally on hopes of U.S. debt deal

-LONDON European stocks edged higher on Friday, building on a rally in the previous session, as investors hoped an agreement would finally be reached in Washington on the U.S. debt ceiling which would avoid a chaotic default.
+LONDON, Oct 11 European stocks edged higher on Friday, building on a rally in the previous session, as investors hoped that an agreement would finally be reached in Washington on the U.S. debt ceiling.

 On Thursday, President Barack Obama and Republican leaders appeared ready to end the deadlock.
 One senior Republican said an agreement could come on Friday.